-Soil samples for volatile analyses must be collected pursuant to EPA Method 5035.
+Soil samples for volatile analyses must be collected pursuant to EPA Method 5035A, incorporated by reference in

+Rule 62-160.800, F.A.C.
 However, if the substrate to be sampled consists of large particles such as pea gravel, contains debris or is consolidated, soil samples for volatile analyses may be collected in a bulk jar.

 Note: Chapter 62-780, F.A.C., allows Level 1 Risk Management alternative closure options for both the total recoverable petroleum hydrocarbons (TRPH) CTLs and leachability CTLs, and in accordance with these procedures, further analysis of the soil sample can be run.
 As such, enough soil should be collected during sampling efforts so that the laboratory can perform additional tests on that soil if necessary.
-The laboratory should be advised that in the event that contamination is detected which exceeds the TRPH Direct Exposure Residential CTL or TRPH Leachability Based on Groundwater CTL specified in Table II of Chapter 62-777, F.A.C., TRPH fractionation using either the Massachusetts method or the Working Group method should be performed on that soil sample.
-The laboratory should also be advised that in the event that contamination is detected that exceeds the Department's Leachability Based on Groundwater Criteria Soil CTLs specified in Table II of Chapter 62-777, F.A.C., for any other contaminant of concern, a Synthetic Precipitation Leaching Procedure (SPLP) extraction and analysis of that soil sample should be performed.
+The laboratory should be advised that in the event that contamination is detected which exceeds the TRPH "Direct Exposure - Residential" CTL or TRPH "Leachability Based on Groundwater Criteria" CTL specified in Table II of Chapter 62-777, F.A.C., TRPH fractionation using either the Massachusetts method or the Working Group method should be performed on that soil sample.
+The laboratory should also be advised that in the event that contamination is detected that exceeds the Department's "Leachability Based on Groundwater Criteria" CTLs specified in Table II of Chapter 62-777, F.A.C., for any other contaminant of concern, a Synthetic Precipitation Leaching Procedure (SPLP) extraction and analysis of that soil sample should be performed.
 Additionally, the acceptable holding times for the soil samples need to be met.
-If TRPH fractionation or SPLP is utilized, the Closure Report needs to be signed and sealed by a PG or PE.